The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Problems with insulin resistance can suppress part of the vagus nerve in the liver, dysregulate the digestive tract and contribute to parasitic activity, as well as reducing defence against bad bacteria in the GI tract.
 This in its own way places stress on the body and contributes to chronic inflammatory processes.

-If the vagus nerve is strong and works well it can dampen that stress and inflammation, but if it’s weak that will not happen.
+If the vagus nerve is strong and functioning well it can dampen the stress and inflammation, but if it’s weak this won't happen.

 Remember it’s not actually the sugar that’s a problem, it’s the excess sugar.
 The amount of sugar you can get away with depends on how well you self-regulate sugar.
 And this includes simple carbohydrates like pasta, rice and bread.